 The important thing is to be honest with your recruiter.
-As tempting as it is to embellish some details about your experience and skills, doing so may only backfire later on, not to mention many staffing services companies recognize a lie when they hear one.
+As tempting as it is to embellish some details about your experience and skills, doing so may only backfire later on.

 Want more?
 Read our blog on the top 10 classic interview questions and advice on how to answer them.

 For more job search and job interview advice, talk to the experts of Star Staffing!